Telegraphing Subfloor

 Summary

-Telegraphing is an appearance condition where underlying substrate features become visible through the carpet surface.
-It occurs when the carpet and cushion conform to irregularities such as joints, cracks, seams, or patch transitions beneath the installation.
-The condition follows the layout of the substrate and remains consistent regardless of viewing direction or lighting angle.
-Telegraphing affects appearance only and does not indicate fiber damage, backing failure, or loss of structural integrity.
-See also Carpet Problems for broader context.
+Telegraphing is an appearance condition in which underlying substrate features become visible through the carpet surface.
+The condition develops when the carpet and cushion conform to substrate irregularities such as joints, cracks, seams, patch transitions, or surface-profile variations beneath the installation.
+Telegraphing follows the layout of the substrate and typically remains consistent regardless of viewing direction or lighting angle.
+The condition primarily affects appearance uniformity and does not independently indicate fiber damage, backing failure, or loss of structural integrity.
+See also Buckling / Wrinkling, Shading / Footprints / Vacuum Marks, and Carpet Problems for broader context.

 Please subscribe to see all content